Jim89/tidy-lesson-plan/readme.md

 #### Starting point

-* Jo has familiarity with data analysis, and has some experience with R from their previous academic experience
+* Jo has familiarity with data analysis, and has familarity with base R from their previous academic experience
 * Jo is _aware of_ the `tidyverse`, but doesn't have experience using it
 * Jo has taught themselves aspects of R in the past, and is confident that they